sparsifai/epruning/README.md

 A docker container will be pushed asap.

 ## Parallel Implementation
 The current version of the optimization phase is written in NumPy as a POC for fast implementation.
-A parallel version will be implemented and added in PyTorch very soon.
+The running time is slower than the original model.
+A parallel version will be implemented very soon.
 The executing time using numpy on a single RTX GPU on the Flowers dataset with 8 candidate state vectors is as follows:

 | Model        | EDropout/Original  | Number of States
 | ------------- |:-------------:| -----:|